 The drivetrain of a mountain bike is where the gears come into play.
 The crankset, which is connected to the pedals, helps to transfer power to the rear wheel via a chain.
 The rear wheel features a cassette with multiple sprockets of varying sizes, and a rear derailleur that moves the chain between those sprockets.
 Mountain bikes typically have a wide range of gears to help riders tackle varying terrain, with lower gears for steep climbs and higher gears for fast descents.
 By understanding these components, riders can make informed decisions about their gear choices and how they ride.

-Read Also: How to Pump on a Mountain Bike: Tips and Techniques for Better Trail Riding
+Read Also: How to Replace an Inner Tube on a Mountain Bike: A Step-by-Step Guide

 The Role of Gears in Mountain Biking